zaphosting/docs/docs/dedicated-freebsd.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/zTSBQRGRFLHDxDo/preview)

 In this step you could create partitions, in this example we're using a RAID0.
-More information about RAIDs are explained in [our special guide.](dedicated-raid.md)
+More information about RAIDs are explained in [Configure RAID](dedicated-raid.md)

 ![](https://screensaver01.zap-hosting.com/index.php/s/DTk5zgjbpCWwbmp/preview)